-Extra: one idea in Shannon's argument for unicity distance.
+Extra: One idea in Shannon's argument for unicity distance.

-Exercise 5.16.
+Exercise 5.18.
 Suppose you ask each person in a large lecture room to state their number of siblings (for instance, an only child will reply 0), take the mean, and then add 1.
 Will the answer be a good estimator for the mean number of children in a family?

 The answer is no!
 Because we always sample children, rather than families, we do not count any of the childless families.
 Worse, families with large numbers of children are disproportionately likely to have a child in the room.
-This 'selection bias' appears in Lemma 5.17 below.
+This 'selection bias' appears in Lemma 5.19 below.
 Extra: Shannon's argument for unicity distance.
-Shannon's Noisy Coding Theorem states that given a binary channel of capacity C, one can communicate at any chosen rate R < C with an asymptotically negligible probability of error.
-Shannon's amazing insight was that a good way to do this is to choose a binary code of rate R at random.
-This was proved by Shannon in 1948; his proof will be seen in MT341/441/5441 Channels.
+The amazing insight in Shannon's proof of his Noisy Coding Theorem is that a good way to communicate on a binary channel that might corrupt the bits sent through it is to choose a large binary code at random.
+Shannon also worked out exactly how large this code can be so that the probability of error remains low.
+His proof will be seen in MT341/441/5441 Classical Information Theory.

 Shannon introduced the analogous idea of the random cryptosystem in Communication theory of secrecy systems, Bell Systems Technical Journal 28 (1949) 656-715.
-Fix a set \mathcal{P} of plaintexts, and a keyspace \mathcal{K} .
-The encryption functions are random permutations.
-Thus for each $k \in \mathcal{K}$, we have a random bijection $e_k : \mathcal{P} \to \mathcal{P}$.
+Fix a set $\mathcal{P}$ of plaintexts, a set $\mathcal{C}$ of ciphertexts of the same size as $\mathcal{P}$ , and a keyspace $\mathcal{K}$ .
+For each $k \in \mathcal{K}$ , choose a random bijection $e_k : \mathcal{P} \to \mathcal{C}$ as the encryption function.
+(Note that although the bijection is random, this random choice is made once and for all, right now.
+As in Kerckhoffs's Principle, everyone knows the encryption functions.)